 Etymology

-The specific epithet "ruschiorum" (pronounced "roos-kee-OR-um") honors Ernst J. Rusch (1867-1957), a German farmer and businessman in Namibia who first collected the species in 1923 in the neighbourhood of Khan Mine.
+The specific epithet "ruschiorum" (pronounced "roos-kee-OR-um") honors Ernst J. Rusch (1867-1957), a German farmer and businessman in Namibia who first collected the species in 1923 in the neighborhood of Khan Mine.

 Lithops ruschiorum is endemic to Namibia.
 It grows in rocky areas and cold deserts from Kaokoveld to Swakopmund.

-- Lithops ruschiorum var. lineata: This form has more clearly visible markings on its bodies, and it occurs from Rocky Point to the Angolan border.
+- Lithops ruschiorum var. lineata has more clearly visible markings on its bodies, and it occurs from Rocky Point to the Angolan border.
+It is not accepted as a separate variety and is treated as a synonym of Lithops ruschiorum.

-- Lithops ruschiorum var. nelii: This form has smoother and paler bodies, sometimes with few obscure or usually completely absent spots and lines.
-It occurs in a few locations near Cape Cross.
+- Lithops ruschiorum var. nelii occurs in a few locations near Cape Cross and has smoother and paler bodies, sometimes with few obscure or usually completely absent spots and lines.
+It is not accepted as a separate variety and is treated as a synonym of Lithops ruschiorum.

 How to Grow and Care for Lithops ruschiorum

-Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot.
+Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight early in the day and partial shade in the afternoon is the perfect spot.
 You may place the plant on the balcony or in the garden from spring to fall.

 Soil: Lithops ruschiorum thrives best in soil that will drain quickly.
 Use a commercial potting mix for succulents, or make your own.

-Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
+Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not cold-hardy.
 It is hardy in USDA Plant Hardiness Zones 10a-11b, which have average annual extreme minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

-Watering: Since this plant has a specific yearly growth cycle, it is essential to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
+Watering: Since this plant has a specific yearly growth cycle, it is essential to water only during certain stages, while keeping the soil dry at others.
 How often you need to water Lithops ruschiorum depends on how quickly the soil dries out.
 Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

 Fertilizing: As long as you repot this plant every two years, it does not require any fertilizer.

 Repotting: Although this plant can thrive in the same pot for decades, it is beneficial to repot it occasionally to provide more space.
-The repotting can be done at any time during the growing season, but the best time for repotting is at the beginning of that season.
+Repotting can be done at any time during the growing season, but the best time is at the beginning of the season.

 Propagation: Lithops ruschiorum is primarily propagated from seeds sown in summer.
 However, if you have a multi-headed plant, it can also be easily propagated by division.